Marlborough Sounds Tour

-To see the best of both the North and the South Islands, we take the most scenic route between Wellington and Picton: across the Cook Strait and through the magnificent Marlborough Sounds.
+To see the best of both the North and the South Islands, we tour the most scenic route between Wellington and Picton: across the Cook Strait and through the magnificent Marlborough Sounds.
 The Cook Strait is the narrow body of water that separates the North and the South Islands and we travel between the two islands on a large passenger and vehicle ferry.

 The ferry crossing is rated by many as one of the best in the world, and it’s not difficult to see why this is rated as a must-do New Zealand experience, and some may argue that you haven’t really been to New Zealand if you haven’t done the crossing.

 As you sail through the drowned river valleys (10,000 years ago the Sounds were a valley), keep an eye out for bottlenose dolphins – they often like to accompany the interisland ferry.
 If you’re very lucky, you may see whales in the Cook Strait waters – in winter months humpback whales migrate through the Cook Strait.
 On a calm sailing you may see a visible line where the Tasman Sea and Pacific Ocean meet.

 If you travel with us from north to south via the Marlborough Sounds on tour you can view the sounds with its forested green hills rising straight from the blue secluded coves and sheltered inlets will be a memorable introduction to the South Island.
 The Cook Strait ferry travelling to the South Island arrives into the quaint little port town of Picton at the edge of Queen Charlotte Sound.